Vadym Kolesnik: Early years

-Partnership with Nguyen
+Partnership with Avonley Nguyen

 2017–2018 season: Debut of Nguyen/Kolesnik

 In autumn 2016, Kolesnik and Avonley Nguyen of the United States had a three-week tryout in Novi, Michigan, following which he returned to Ukraine for a few months.
 They began their partnership in February 2017.

 Nguyen/Kolesnik received their first ISU Junior Grand Prix (JGP) assignments in the 2017–2018 season.
 They placed fifth at JGP Belarus and sixth at JGP Italy.
 After taking gold in junior ice dancing at Midwestern Sectionals, they qualified to the 2018 U.S. Championships, where they would finish fifth.